miguel-r-s/BitCounting/README.md

  }
 ```

-But much to my surprise this didn't solve the discrepancy in processing time for sorted and unsorted arrays of `uint32_t`.
-Branch prediction also happens in the `for` loop whenever the break condition `n` is evaluated.
+But much to my surprise this didn't solve the discrepancy in processing time for sorted and unsorted arrays of `uint32_t`. `perf stat` yields exactly the same results.
+In fact, branch prediction also happens in the `for` loop whenever the break condition `n` is evaluated.

 The third attempt was: